woossi0/suite/docs/usermanual/source/introduction/sampledata.rst

 .. figure:: ../webmaps/easypublish/img/load_geoexplorer.png

-   *OSM world map in GeoExplorer*
+   OSM world map in GeoExplorer

 Layer preview
 -------------

 You can use GeoExplorer to view any of the sample layers.
-To open GeoExplorer, click :guilabel:`Launch` next to :guilabel:`GeoExplorer` on the OpenGeo Suite :ref:`Dashboard`.
-For more information on viewing and adding layers to GeoExplorer, see the :ref:`webmaps.basic` tutorial or the GeoExplorer `reference documentation <../geoexplorer/>`_.
+You can launch GeoExplorer from the :ref:`intro.dashboard`.
+For more information on viewing and adding layers to GeoExplorer, see the :ref:`webmaps.basic` tutorial or the `GeoExplorer documentation <../geoexplorer/>`_.